 The Fear Theories therefor is playing with history, memory and imagination.

-I started working with the photograph as an object to visualise the flexibility of a human memory and how it transforms with the time.
+I started working with the photograph as an object to visualise the flexibility of a human memory and how it transforms with the time as well as how we behave with the constant growing of digital image data.

 Material: several materials